quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters load database command with file path.
+1. User requests to load database from a file path.
-2. TC loads and populates the data (contacts, events, and relationships).
+2. TC loads and populates the data (contacts, events, etc.).
 3. TC displays the successful loading message.

    Use case ends.